Paul Onuachu: Southampton

+On 11 September 2023, Onuachu joined Trabzonspor on a season-long loan.
+He scored on his debut for the club on 17 September 2023 in a 3–0 victory against Beşiktaş.
+On 28 April 2024, Onuachu scored a hat-trick in a 4–2 victory against Gazientep.

+Onuachu scored his first goal for Southampton on 19 January 2025 in a 3–2 Premier League defeat against Nottingham Forest.

+Trabzonspor

+On 30 June 2025, a deal was agreed for Onuachu to transfer to Turkish club Trabzonspor.

 International career

 Onuachu was called up to the Nigeria under-23 national team in February 2015.
 In March 2019 he received his first call-up to the Nigerian senior team.

 On 26 March 2019, Onuachu scored his first goal for Nigeria in a friendly match against Egypt.
 The goal was scored within the first ten seconds of the game, and the fastest ever scored for Nigeria.
 Following the goal Onuachu was heralded as the "toast of Nigerian football", with "his coach, team-mates, journalists and fans talking about him".
 He was selected to the Nigeria squad for the 2019 Africa Cup of Nations.
-He played in Nigeria's 1–0 win over Burundi.
+He played in Nigeria's 1–0 win over Burundi, as the Super Eagles reached the semi-finals, losing 2–1 to Algeria in the last four, then beating Tunisia 1–0 in the bronze-medal match.

+On 12 January 2024, he was called up to the Nigerian squad for the 2023 Africa Cup of Nations in Ivory Coast, replacing injured Umar Sadiq.